The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 \subsection{Multi-wavelength catalogue}

-One of the most complete works carried out in the LH field is the study of \citetalias{Fotopoulou2012}, who collected photometric and spectroscopic information available in the literature.
-They published a catalogue with all the data, including the photometric redshift for the sources in our field.
-Specifically, Table 5 and 10 from \citetalias{Fotopoulou2012} provide the data of photometric information and photometric redshifts, respectively.
-Table 5 in \citetalias{Fotopoulou2012} contains photometric information from the FUV to the mid-infrared, in the best case reaching up to 21 bands.
-Furthermore, the spectroscopic redshifts are also included for those objects with high quality spectroscopic information analysed in 27 studies and compiled in Table 4 in \citetalias{Fotopoulou2012}.
+One of the most complete studies carried out on the LH field is that of \citetalias{Fotopoulou2012}, whose authors collected photometric and spectroscopic information available in the literature.
+They published a catalogue with all the data, including the photometric redshifts for the sources in our field.
+Specifically, Tables 5 and 10 from \citetalias{Fotopoulou2012} provide the data for photometric information and photometric redshifts respectively.
+Table 5 in \citetalias{Fotopoulou2012} contains photometric information from the far-UV (FUV) to the mid-IR, in the best case reaching up to 21 bands.
+Furthermore, spectroscopic redshifts are also included for those objects with high-quality spectroscopic information analysed in 27 studies and compiled in Table 4 of \citetalias{Fotopoulou2012}.

 All these data from \citetalias{Fotopoulou2012} were compiled and limited to magnitude $R_{\rm C}\leq24.5$ and coordinates within the $24\times24$ arcmin$^2$ of the field of study.
-A multi-wavelength catalogue (hereafter FT-catalogue) of 28956 sources was obtained with an astrometric precision better than 0.2 arcsec \citep{Rovilos2011}.
+A multi-wavelength catalogue (hereafter the FT-catalogue) of 28\,956 sources was obtained with an astrometric precision better than 0.2 arcsec \citep{Rovilos2011}.
 The merging of the FT-catalogue and the PEP-catalogue made it possible to limit the FIR sources in $R_{\rm C}$ magnitude.